alenils/DeepWorkFlowship/README.md

-    history/     # Session history and stats hooks/         # Shared React hooks lib/           # Third-party integrations styles/        # Global styles and Tailwind config docs/            # Documentation test/            # Test suites
+    history/     # Session history and stats hooks/         # Shared React hooks lib/           # Third-party integrations store/         # Zustand state management styles/        # Global styles and Tailwind config docs/            # Documentation
+  PWA.md         # PWA implementation details
+public/          # Static assets and PWA icons test/            # Test suites
 ```

+## Progressive Web App

+DeepWork Flowship is configured as a Progressive Web App, meaning it can:

+- Work offline with cached resources
+- Be installed on desktop and mobile devices
+- Run in a standalone window without browser UI
+- Auto-update when new versions are deployed

+For details on the PWA implementation, see [docs/PWA.md](docs/PWA.md).

 ## Conventions

 - Business logic lives in `features/*`
 - Reusable hooks go in `/hooks`
+- Global state management uses Zustand in `store/`
 - Never duplicate code; prefer imports
 - All new code with complexity > "simple" must have Vitest unit tests